Skip to content

 }

-Upon receiving a jetton transfer notification message, its cell body is converted into a Slice and then parsed as a JettonTransferNotification Message.
-At the end of this process, the forwardPayload will have all the remaining data of the original message cell.
+Upon receiving a Jetton transfer notification message, its cell body is converted into a Slice and then parsed as a JettonTransferNotification Message.
+At the end of this process, the forwardPayload will contain all the remaining data of the original message cell.

-Here, it’s not possible to violate the jetton standard by placing the forwardPayload: Slice as remaining field in any other position in the JettonTransferNotification Message.
-That’s because Tact prohibits usage of as remaining for any but the last field of the Structs and Messages to prevent misuse of the contract storage and reduce gas consumption.
+In this context, it’s not possible to violate the Jetton standard by placing the forwardPayload: Slice as remaining field in any other position within the JettonTransferNotification Message.
+That’s because Tact prohibits the usage of as remaining for any field other than the last one in Structs and Messages, preventing misuse of contract storage and reducing gas consumption.

 bytes32